Microsoft’s Chromium Edge is getting Pinterest suggestions, sidebar search, and business features

 After over a year of testing, Microsoft launched Chromium Edge for Windows 7, Windows 8, Windows 10, and macOS in January 2020.
 That launch was largely targeted at businesses, but the company is now ramping up new features for consumers and businesses alike.
 Edge recently passed Firefox in market share to become the second most popular desktop browser, after Chrome, according to Net Applications.
 That’s not bad, given that Microsoft has yet to roll out the new browser as a Windows update (in addition to the standalone download).
 The company was planning to start last month, but it’s taking “a measured approach,” according to a person familiar with the matter.

-Microsoft also shared today that the Edge team has made “over 3,000 commits” into the Chromium open source project since December.
+Microsoft also shared today that the Edge team has made “over 3,000 commits” to the Chromium open source project since December.
 The improvements span accessibility, inking, scrolling, and localization.
 They impact all Chromium browsers on Windows, as well as frameworks like Electron.

 Pinterest suggestions and sidebar search